signalbean/Pixie/README.md

 2. Changes your device properties to make it appear as a Pixel XL to Google's servers

 ## What files does it modify
-- `system/product/etc/sysconfig/pixelify.xml` - Adds the special feature flags
+- `system/product/etc/sysconfig/pixie.xml` - Adds the special feature flags
 - `system.prop` - Changes device properties to Pixel XL
 - `post-fs-data.sh` - Makes sure the properties are set correctly

-## Important notes
-- This only works with Google Photos, it won't affect other apps
-- Photos you uploaded before installing this will keep their original quality setting
-- Google might change how they check for Pixel devices, which could break this module